cilasbeltrame/cb-devops-challenges/README.md

    ```
    Options are: easy, medium (default), hard

-3. The application will check requirements and generate a Linux issue.
+3. The application will check requirements and generate a challenge.

 4. You'll see:
    - Challenge title